gmullerb/basecode/README.md

 * Rules are defined in [base-style-config project](https://github.com/gmullerb/base-style-config).

-In the root project is defined a Checkstyle task that do some common checks for all files of the multi-project, `assessCommon`:
+In the root project is defined a Checkstyle task, defined by [project-style-checker plugin](https://github.com/gmullerb/project-style-checker), that do some common checks for all files of the multi-project, `assessCommon`:

 * Rules are defined in [base-style-config project](https://github.com/gmullerb/base-style-config).
 * The only files that are not processed are `.gitignore` files (due to some internal excluding of the Checkstyle ant task).